cixil/godot-scene-palette/README.md

 Using the file browser on top, navigate to the folder containing scenes for your palette.
 The plugin will create a palette automatically using the scenes in this folder.
 Nested folders are also allowed.
-To save a favorite directory for easy access.
-Click the heart button next to the file browser.
+To save a favorite directory for easy access, click the heart button next to the file browser.

 #### Using a Palette
 Dragging and dropping scenes from the Scene Palette induces the same behavior